recursiive/astro-aria/src/content/post/qradar101.md

 **Q19: What is the PID of the process that performed injection?**

 By filtering on our infected host (192.168.10.15), and on Process Creation events, this returns 48 events.
-By going through the logs, we can see in the payload information the compromised user “nour” runs a suspicious file from the path “C:\Users\nour.HACKDEFEND\FSETPBEUsIek.exe” responsible for the injection.
+By going through the logs, we can see in the payload information the compromised user "nour" runs a suspicious file from the path "C:\Users\nour.HACKDEFEND\FSETPBEUsIek.exe" responsible for the injection.
 PID located in the payload information.

 **Q20: What is the name of the tool used for lateral movement?**

-I struggled with identifying the answer for this, but from what I’ve researched, the cmd process that was ran earlier that showed us the attacker had gained elevated permissions by writing to >ADMIN$, this is a common template used by wmiexec.
-According to Nischal Khadgi, “wmiexec allows a threat actor to execute commands on a remote system and/or establish a semi-interactive shell on a remote host.
-A detailed analysis along with the hunting guide is provided below”.
+I struggled with identifying the answer for this, but from what I've researched, the cmd process that was ran earlier that showed us the attacker had gained elevated permissions by writing to >ADMIN$, this is a common template used by wmiexec.
+According to Nischal Khadgi, "wmiexec allows a threat actor to execute commands on a remote system and/or establish a semi-interactive shell on a remote host.
+A detailed analysis along with the hunting guide is provided below".

 According to [Hunting for Impacket](https://riccardoancarani.github.io/2020-05-10-hunting-for-impacket/#wmiexecpy), wmiexec allows a threat actor to execute commands on a remote system and/or establish a semi-interactive shell on a remote host.